Ishika2/Ishika2/README.md

  </p>

 **ABOUT ME**<br>
+- 🌱 Learning Android App Development
 - 🔭 Working on growing my skills in data structures and algorithms.
-- 🌱 Learning machine learning and app development.
-- 👯 Looking to collaborate on open-source and hackathons.
+- 👯 Looking to collaborate on open-source, hackathons and meetups.
 - 💬 Ask me about Python and C++ programming, will be happy to help.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/ishika-punchariya-7a286121b), [Twitter](https://twitter.com/curious_ishika)
 - ⚡ Fun fact: Always curious to learn new things.